shinshin86/socket-io-chat-sample-with-react/README.md

 # socket-io-chat-sample-with-react

+**WIP: This app does not yet work perfectly.**

-Sample Socket.io chat with React
+Sample Socket.io chat with React.
+You can chat within the local network by accessing the `IP address:3000` of the host PC.